© 2018 - International Centre for Investigative Reporting

 Vincent Igberase, Director, Department of Traffic Management in the Transportation Secretariat of Federal Capital Territory Administration, told the ICIR that all the non-functional traffic signals were vandalised by hoodlums.

-Despite this improvement to prevent vandalism, Igberase said the new ones are now being vandalised by still-unidentified hoodlums.
+Despite this improvement to prevent vandalism, Igberase says, the new ones are now being vandalised by still-unidentified hoodlums.

 “We are surprised that recently after they have vandalised all the old ones, they are attacking the new ones.
 We don’t know how they do it,” he laments.